malyn/Enforth/DESIGN.md

 # Initialization

-ARF is initialized with an array.
-ARF takes over that array and uses it for the dictionary and stacks (the latter which are configurable in the constructor).
+MFORTH is initialized with an array.
+MFORTH takes over that array and uses it for the dictionary and stacks (the latter which are configurable in the constructor).
 The stacks start at the end of the array and the dictionary at the beginning.

 `go()` takes the name of the word to find and execute and, by default, that word is `COLD`.  `COLD` initializes the system and then calls `ABORT` (which calls `QUIT`).
 The caller could also specify `WARM-EEPROM` which copies the dictionary from EEPROM to RAM and then calls `ABORT` (since the EEPROM would already have to contain `EVALUATE` and `QUIT`).